dierickster/Working-with-nodeMCU-and-friends/README.md

 Anyhow, it seems that nodeMCU or its friends are here to stay, and will partly become a part of the IoT reality around us!
 In my house its infiltration and replacement of traditional devices is already noticable.

 So far this introduction, which I've written mostly for my own pleasure.

-## What to expect here?

-I will use this space for accumulating my experience with and thoughts about nodeMCU and its friends.
-Many of the items will be just *placeholders* for my personal sticky yellow notes and other volatile notes.
-Over time some may items may materialise into more mature features.

-If you have any additions or remarks, your input is welcome!

-Code resides in the repository.
-Other documents live in the wiki: https://github.com/dierickster/Working-with-nodeMCU-and-friends/wiki